MaximumOctopus/LEDMatrixStudio/Portable/readme.txt

  - Supports as many frames as you have memory!
    100k frames of RGB 64x64 requires ~3.7GB
    100k frames of RGB 16x16 requires ~370MB
-   (if you are really this many frames then get in touch and I'll look at adding frame compression and memory optimisation)
+   (if you really need this many frames then get in touch and I'll look at adding frame compression and memory optimisation)
  - Support for standard square/rectangular matrices, plus circular and hollow squares
  - Support for unlimited layers (2 will double RAM requirements, 3 will triple RAM requirements, etc.)
  - Supports single colour, bi-colour, 3 bits per pixel RGB, and full 24bit RGB matrices